 Guidance on when in the sales cycle it's appropriate to send this asset

 Customer segments this asset works well with

 Break up your long documents and make each smaller piece of knowledge its own Guru card.
 Examples of when you might do this:

-- Paste-able answers like email templates, code snippets, and FAQ.
+Paste-able answers like email templates, code snippets, and FAQs.
 The rep simply needs to hit the Copy Card Content button to paste their response where they need it.